 - College: University of Massachusetts-Amherst, MIT, Fairleigh Dickinson University and Harvard University

-T-Mobile CEO John Legere has more than 30 years of experience in the telecommunications industry — and he built his career on an impressive academic resume.
+The former CEO of T-Mobile, John Legere, has more than 30 years of experience in the telecommunications industry — and he built his career on an impressive academic resume.
 According to his UMass alumni page, he earned a bachelor’s degree in business administration from UMass Amherst, a master’s degree as an Alfred P. Sloan Fellow at the Massachusetts Institute of Technology and an MBA from Fairleigh Dickinson University.
 He then completed Harvard Business School’s Management Development Program.

 - College: New York University and Missouri University of Science and Technology

 After a brief stint at the Missouri University of Science and Technology, Jack Dorsey transferred to NYU, where he dropped out.
 At the age of 29, he was out of work, living in a tiny apartment and unable to find a job — even at a local shoe store.

 He dabbled in fashion, and then the self-taught coder went on to found Twitter.
 That final act made him one of the richest CEOs in Silicon Valley.

 Facebook founder and CEO Mark Zuckerberg has weathered a scandalous — yet financially successful — past few years.
 But in 2004, he was a computer programmer and a recent Harvard dropout focused on spreading his emerging online platform from Harvard to campuses across the country and, eventually, the world.
 Dropping out of college hasn’t prevented Zuckerberg from becoming one of the richest people in the world.